 - Inventory Oct 1999 through October 2022 (only Octobers, 24 months) = 2640.
 Inventory was bloated during the Great Recession, so that’s not representative of “normal”.

 - If we consider just 2013 – Oct 2022 (10 Octobers), which I think is much more typical, the average inventory is 1403.5

 - The current inventory level is 57% of the last 10 years and 30% of the last 24 years (not including 2023 in the averages).

 The lack of inventory is causing a lack of sales, layoffs in various real estate related industries, and pretty much economically challenging for Realtors, lenders, title and escrow people, inspectors, stagers, photographers, and anyone else involved in the buying and selling of homes.

 We have a supply and demand imbalance, with demand outpacing supply but available homes for sale low.

 Why is inventory so low?
-When will it get better?
+What is causing the shortage?